philips-software/RTC-ADS-Migration-Tool/README.md

 Migrate work items from IBM RTC (Rational Team Concert) to ADS (Azure DevOps)

 ## Introduction
-IBM RTC to Azure DevOps (Boards) Migrator is a Python script which migrates work items from IBM RTC to Microsoft Azure DevOps and links parent/child hierarchy.
+This project is a Python script which migrates work items from IBM RTC to Microsoft Azure DevOps and links parent/child hierarchy.

-It uses the [Azure DevOps Python API](https://github.com/Microsoft/azure-devops-python-api). and a specific fork of [rtcclient Python package](https://rtcclient.readthedocs.io/en/latest/quickstart.html#) to perform operations via REST API.
+It uses the [Azure DevOps Python API](https://github.com/Microsoft/azure-devops-python-api) and a specific fork of [rtcclient Python package](https://rtcclient.readthedocs.io/en/latest/quickstart.html#) which works with older versions of RTC in order to perform operations via REST API.

 ## This script currently supports migrating the following RTC Work Item Types:
 - Epic